Synthesizing Informative Training Samples with GAN: Introduction

-Our method is most related to the recently emerging problem of dataset distillation/condensation~\cite{wang2018dataset, zhao2021DC} that aims to synthesize a small number of informative training samples so that deep neural networks trained on synthetic samples can obtain comparable generalization performance to those trained on real samples. \cite{wang2018dataset} proposed a meta-learning based method that learns synthetic images to optimize model and minimize its classification loss on real data.
-This meta-learning method is expensive due to the bi-level optimization and recursive computation graph. \cite{sucholutsky2019soft, bohdal2020flexible, nguyen2021dataset, nguyen2021dataset2} further improve it by proposing learnable labels, ridge regression based label distillation and kernel ridge regression based dataset distillation.
-To avoid unrolling recursive computation graph and provide denser supervision on synthetic data, \cite{zhao2021DC} propose an approximate optimization of matching gradients w.r.t. real and synthetic training data.
-However, it still needs to compute bi-level optimization and second-order derivative. \cite{zhao2021DM} propose to match the distribution of real and synthetic data in many randomly sampled embedding spaces, thus it involves neither bi-level optimization nor second-order derivative This method significantly reduces the synthesis cost while achieving comparable performance.
+Our method is most related to the recently emerging problem of dataset distillation/condensation~\cite{wang2018dataset, zhao2021DC} that aims to synthesize a small number of informative training samples so that deep neural networks trained on synthetic samples can obtain comparable generalization performance to those trained on real samples.
+Most of dataset condensation methods \cite{wang2018dataset, sucholutsky2019soft, bohdal2020flexible, zhao2021DC, zhao2021DSA, nguyen2021dataset, nguyen2021dataset2, wang2022cafe, cazenavette2022distillation} involves the expensive bilevel optimization, in which the outer-loop and inner-loop optimize the synthetic data and neural network parameters respectively.
+Recently, \cite{zhao2021DM} propose to match the distribution of real and synthetic data in many randomly sampled embedding spaces, thus it involves neither bi-level optimization nor second-order derivative.
+This method significantly reduces the synthesis cost while achieving comparable performance.